AndyA13/AndyA13.github.io/content/Umbraco/creating-a-custom-section-in-umbraco-6-part-1-the-application.md

 <dt>name</dt>
 <dd>The nice name for your application, e.g. “My Application”</dd>
 <dt>icon</dt>
 <dd>The icon to be displayed in umbraco, you’ll need to do a bit of css jiggery pokery to get it right.
-I’ve used nada then added my icon to the existing tray sprite and added a css class to position it.</dd>
+I’ve used nada.gif then added my icon to the existing tray sprite and added a css class which matches the application alias to position it.</dd>
 <dt>sortOrder</dt>
 <dd>You can put it at the start or in between existing apps, I set mine to 10 to make sure it was at the end.</dd>
 </dl>